Battle off Endau: Air attacks

 The first air attack was carried out by the Vildebeests of Nos.
 36 and 100 Squadrons and the Hudsons of Nos.
 1 and 8 Squadron RAAF.
 Twelve Vildebeests and nine Hudson bombers took off from Singapore in the early afternoon of 26 January, with a fighter escort composed of twelve Brewster F2A Buffalos and nine Hawker Hurricanes.
 The Japanese landings on Endau had been in progress for over four hours by the time the planes arrived at 15:00.
 The Japanese naval force had air cover consisting of 19 Nakajima Ki-27s from the 1st and 11th Squadrons and a single Nakajima Ki-44 fighter.
 Despite heavy opposition, the two transports were bombed, and men and equipment on the beach were strafed.
 Five Vildebeests were lost in the attack, including the commanding officer of No. 100 Squadron, while one Ki-27 was shot down.

 A second wave set off from Singapore at 16:15, consisting of seven Vildebeests and three Albacores of No. 36 Squadron and two Vildebeests of No. 100 Squadron.
 They arrived over Endau at 17:30, but their escort of seven Hurricanes and four Buffalos were late and the British biplanes were set upon by ten Ki-27s and two Ki-44s before their escorts could reach them.
 Five Vildebeests, two Albacores and one Hurricane were lost from this wave.
 Of the 72 aircrew from Nos.
 36 and 100 Squadrons who participated in the raids, 27 were killed, seven were wounded and two were captured.
 The returning pilots were congratulated by Air Vice-Marshal Paul Maltby, who promised them that further daylight attacks were unnecessary.

-A third raid, consisting of six unescorted Hudsons of No. 62 Squadron RAF, flying from Palembang, Sumatra, attacked shortly afterwards, losing two of their number, with their entire crews, to six Ki-27s.
+A third raid, consisting of six unescorted Hudsons of No. 62 Squadron RAF, flying from Palembang in Sumatra, attacked shortly afterwards, losing two of their number, with their entire crews, to six Ki-27s.
 A fourth raid, made up of five Bristol Blenheims of No. 27 Squadron RAF, set off from Palembang later in the day, but had only got as far as Singapore by sunset, so aborted the mission.
 Despite claims to have scored multiple hits on both transports and a cruiser, neither the transports, nor any of their escorts were damaged; the former were hit by splinters that killed 8 and wounded 18, but Sendai and the smaller ships were untouched.